gconnect/rsvp-dapp/README.md

 To start the local server run  `npm start`
 Run `npm install` to install all required dependencies.

+# Login with Unstoppable
+Integration with login with unstoppable can be found here `src/api/login.js`

 # LICENSE
 Distributed under the MIT License.
 See for more information LICENSE